Juno (mythology): Juno Regina

 Juno Regina had two temples (aedes) in Rome.
 The one dedicated by Furius Camillus in 392 BC stood on the Aventine: it lodged the wooden statue of the Juno transvected from Veii.
 It is mentioned several times by Livy in connexion with sacrifices offered in atonement of prodigia.
 It was restored by Augustus.
 Two inscriptions found near the church of S. Sabina indicate the approximate site of the temple, which corresponds with its place in the lustral procession of 207 BC, near the upper end of the Clivus Publicius.
 The day of the dedication and of her festival was September 1.

 Another temple stood near the circus Flaminius, vowed by consul Marcus Aemilius Lepidus in 187 BC during the war against the Ligures and dedicated by himself as censor in 179 on December 23.
 It was connected by a porch with a temple of Fortuna, perhaps that of Fortuna Equestris.
 Its probable site according to Platner is just south of the porticus Pompeiana on the west end of circus Flaminius.

-The Juno Cealestis of Carthage Tanit was evoked according to Macrobius.
+The Carthaginian goddess Tanit was evoked at the defeat of Carthage in 146 BC, and romanized as Juno Caelestis (Heavenly Juno).
+One of her symbols was of the crescent moon.
 She did not receive a temple in Rome: presumably her image was deposited in another temple of Juno (Moneta or Regina) and later transferred to the Colonia Junonia founded by Caius Gracchus.
 The goddess was once again transferred to Rome by emperor Elagabalus.
+A surviving temple to Juno Caelestis was built between 222 and 235 AD in the town of Dougga.